 Once the user has properly collected data, it would be a good practice to browse through the dataset to check for potential inconsistencies.
 Once finished, a Comma Separated Value data (“.csv”) can be effortlessly uploaded to the platform to build a predictive model in a few clicks.

-You can start using MyDataModels technology for free : create your account now!
+You can start using MyDataModels technology : create your account now!